Influence of Dark Matter on the Magnetized Neutron Star: Formalism

 The energy spectrum of the proton, which gets modified due to the Landau level, is written as \cite{Broderick_2000, Strickland_2012}

 and for charged leptons (electron and muon) as

 where

-Here, $\sigma_z$ is the spin along the axis of the MF $B$, $n$ is the principal quantum number, and $k_z$ is the momentum along the direction of the MF. $M^*$ is the effective mass for the proton.
-The neutron spectrum is similar to the Dirac particle and takes form.
+Here, $\sigma_z$ is the spin along the axis of the MF ($B$), $n$ is the principal quantum number, and $k_z$ is the momentum along the direction of the MF. $M^*_{p}$ is the effective mass for the proton defined in Eq. \eqref{eq:effmass}.
+The neutron spectrum is similar to the Dirac particle and takes form,